top of page

 Different representations of them in later years, by diverse artists, including Titian.

-Caution was certainly not one of Hürrem's attributes.
-At the age of fifteen, the young slave-girl arrived at the palace with a desire to go for the summit.
-She studied classical Persian and Turkish, converted to Islam, studying religious law, foreign languages and philosophy, and soon enough caught the eye of the emperor.
-One Italian ambassador reported to his government: "She was pretty, but not beautiful and on the short side.
-“Giovane ma non bella” (young but not beautiful) ..."
-Venice's ambassador was told in 1526 that she was "graceful and short of stature".
-She was impudent and direct and Suleiman was captivated by her ...
-It is possible that the way she was provocative excited him, knowingly taking risks, herself.
-It may have intrigued him.
-Suleiman's influential mother and Mahidevran, his chief concubine, whose son Mustafa was almost certainly the heir apparent, was beginning to feel the pressure.
-Mahidevran physically attacked Hürrem in the hareem and Suleiman's patience expired.
-He fathered another baby with Hürrem, and decided to marry her.
-This was an historical change in tradition.
-They eventually had six more children and he remained loyal to her until the day she died.
+Hürrem was not known for her caution.
+At fifteen, she arrived at the palace as a young slave girl with ambitions to reach the highest ranks.
+She immersed herself in the study of classical Persian and Turkish, converted to Islam, and learned religious law, foreign languages, and philosophy.
+Her efforts soon attracted the attention of the emperor.
+An Italian ambassador reported to his government: "She was pretty, but not beautiful and on the short side.
+'Giovane ma non bella' (young but not beautiful) ..."
+In 1526, the Venetian ambassador noted that she was "graceful and short of stature."
+Hürrem was bold and straightforward, qualities that captivated Suleiman.
+Her provocative nature and willingness to take risks may have intrigued him.
+Suleiman's influential mother and Mahidevran, his chief concubine, whose son Mustafa was likely the heir apparent, began to feel the strain.
+Mahidevran physically attacked Hürrem in the harem, leading to Suleiman's loss of patience.
+He had another child with Hürrem and decided to marry her, marking a significant departure from tradition.
+Together, they had six more children, and Suleiman remained devoted to her until her death.

-Suleiman was the contemporary of Francois I of France, Henry VIII of England, Carl V of Habsburg, Ivan the Terrible in Russia, Cosimo de Medici I and Isabella D'Este in Italy.
-Their love story was already renowned in their day.
-Unlike the previous stars of this series, whose appearance we could only imagine - here there was a host of Italian Renaissance painters who came over to paint portraits of the Muslim Oriental monarchs, and especially of Roxolana, including Titian.
-The love poems they wrote for each other were published in Europe and I will introduce to you the famous among them, "Muhibi", which Suleiman wrote her.
+Suleiman was a contemporary of notable figures such as Francois I of France, Henry VIII of England, Charles V of Habsburg, Ivan the Terrible of Russia, Cosimo de Medici I, and Isabella D'Este in Italy.
+Their love story was well-known even during their time.
+Unlike previous figures in this series, whose appearances we can only imagine, numerous Italian Renaissance painters, including Titian, traveled to create portraits of the Muslim Oriental monarchs, particularly of Roxolana.
+The love poems they exchanged were published in Europe, and I will present to you the renowned "Muhibi," which Suleiman composed for her.

-Those who watched the Turkish television series "The Magnificent Century" saw an epic soap opera about Hürrem and her relationship with Suleiman, which was a huge success throughout the Muslim world, from Bosnia to Indonesia.
-There, she was presented in quite a negative light as if she complete control over Suleiman.
-It is assumed that she took part at least in the intrigue against Suleiman's own son and heir apparent Mustafa, whom the Sultan brutally executed.
-This made way for her own children to become heirs.
-It can be seen as act of survival, defending her children, who would have been murdered had Mustafa come to power.
-This was the norm - to eliminate the rival siblings once one has taken power.
+The Turkish television series "The Magnificent Century" captivated audiences with its dramatic portrayal of Hürrem and her relationship with Suleiman, achieving widespread success across the Muslim world, from Bosnia to Indonesia.
+In the series, Hürrem is depicted in a somewhat negative light, as if she wielded significant influence over Suleiman.
+It is believed that she was involved in the intrigue against Suleiman's son and heir apparent, Mustafa, who was executed by the Sultan.
+This action paved the way for her own children to ascend as heirs.
+This can be viewed as an act of survival, protecting her children who would have faced execution had Mustafa assumed power.
+It was customary to eliminate rival siblings once power was secured.

 Press photos to enlarge

-'The Magnificent Century' (Turkish: Muhteşem Yüzyıl) had made this series of love and intrigue popularized worldwide, especially in the Muslim world.
-They had chosen two highly glamorous actors: the German-Turkish actress Meryem Uzerli, portraying her as sassy, conniving and calculating character.
+'The Magnificent Century' (Turkish: Muhteşem Yüzyıl) has made this series of love and intrigue popular worldwide, especially in the Muslim world.
+They chose two highly glamorous actors: the German-Turkish actress Meryem Uzerli, portraying a sassy, conniving, and calculating character.
 Halit Ergenç portrays a suave, aloof, idealized Sultan.
-To the right: a water fountain at the entrance of Temple Mount/Haram a-Sharif, part of the Jerusalem water system they had constructed
+To the right: a water fountain at the entrance of Temple Mount/Haram a-Sharif, part of the Jerusalem water system they constructed

-Apparently, it was the Sultan's wife emissaries who chose the old palace, renovated it, and added another building, which included a soup kitchen for the poor, serving two meals a day for Jerusalem's paupers and al-Aqsa's needy worshipers and seminarists.
-The place then included, according to the endowment document, a large khan (inn) for travelers and merchants, a mosque (which does not exist anymore) with domes and arches, a 55-room lodge for the poor and needy, a large kitchen with a bakery and flour mill, several warehouses and a fountain with fresh running water for the tenants and Kitchen .
-Most of the buildings, apart from the lodge and the mosque, are still standing today.
-The soup kitchen works to our present day, with the two meals still being served to the poor according to the Hürrem's original recipe!
+It appears that emissaries of the Sultan's wife selected the old palace, undertook its renovation, and added another structure, which included a soup kitchen for the impoverished, providing two meals daily for Jerusalem's destitute and al-Aqsa's needy worshipers and scholars.
+According to the endowment document, the site also comprised a large khan (inn) for travelers and merchants, a mosque (no longer extant) with domes and arches, a 55-room lodge for the poor and needy, a large kitchen with a bakery and flour mill, several warehouses, and a fountain supplying fresh running water for the residents and kitchen.
+Most of the buildings, except for the lodge and mosque, remain intact today.
+The soup kitchen continues to operate, still serving meals to the poor according to Hürrem's original recipe.

-The place is known by many names, alluding to its different periods and institutions.
-It is called Al-Imara Al-Amira, which is a Turkish name for a soup kitchen.
-It is also called the T'kiya Khassaki Sultan after Hürrem and also the Islamic Orphanage.
-In Jerusalem municipality, the official site name is the Lady Tunshuq Palace, named after the medieval institution.
+The site is known by various names, reflecting its diverse historical periods and institutions.
+It is referred to as Al-Imara Al-Amira, a Turkish term for a soup kitchen, as well as T'kiya Khassaki Sultan in honor of Hürrem, and the Islamic Orphanage.
+The Jerusalem municipality officially recognizes it as the Lady Tunshuq Palace, named after the medieval establishment.

-And who was it who funded the meals, shelter, and charities?
-For this project, Hürrem endowed 26 entire villages along the route between Jaffa and Jerusalem, several shops in the city, an indoor market, two soap factories, eleven flour mills and two bathhouses in all of Palestine and Lebanon.
-For hundreds of years, taxes from these properties financed the huge charity, as well a mosque and two lodges for pilgrims and other travelers.
-Much of these villages were destroyed in the war of 1948, and funding is now available only to the schools from other charitable organizations.
-The building complex now also contains the orphanage, a professional school and a high school.
+Who provided the funding for the meals, shelter, and charitable initiatives?
+Hürrem endowed 26 entire villages along the route between Jaffa and Jerusalem, as well as several shops in the city, an indoor market, two soap factories, eleven flour mills, and two bathhouses throughout Palestine and Lebanon for this project.
+For centuries, the taxes generated from these properties supported a substantial charity, a mosque, and two lodges for pilgrims and travelers.
+Many of these villages were destroyed in the 1948 war, and now funding is available only to the schools from other charitable organizations.
+The building complex also houses an orphanage, a professional school, and a high school.

-Diplomats who met the couple in their later years, said they were still in love and true friends in their relationship.
-Only four years after building the site, Hürrem Haseki Sultan passed away.
-She succeeded in marrying her daughter, and positioned her son to become the heir.
-She took on a role as a statesman, and developed relationships with European statesmen.
-Also, image-wise, she helped Suleiman in his international relations.
-There are some reports she had an influential Jewish consultant, a businesswoman of Spanish descent, named Esther Handali.
-Hürrem died in 1558 and was buried in a mausoleum in the Suleymaniye Mosque in Istanbul.
-It is said that Suliman never overcame her death.
-He died eight years later in 1566, and was buried beside her, in the courtyard of the mosque named after him.
+Diplomats who encountered the couple in their later years noted that they remained deeply in love and true friends in their relationship.
+Merely four years after establishing the site, Hürrem Haseki Sultan passed away.
+She successfully arranged her daughter's marriage and positioned her son as the heir.
+Hürrem assumed a statesman-like role, fostering relationships with European leaders and assisting Suleiman with his international relations.
+It is reported that she had an influential Jewish advisor, a businesswoman of Spanish descent named Esther Handali.
+Hürrem died in 1558 and was interred in a mausoleum at the Suleymaniye Mosque in Istanbul.
+It is said that Suleiman never fully recovered from her death.
+He passed away eight years later in 1566 and was buried beside her in the courtyard of the mosque that bears his name.

 Renovation of the Haram a-Sharif

-The original Dome of the Rock was built in 705 CE by the Caliphs of the Umayyad dynasty.
-It used to be covered in mosaics.
-It was possibly in disrepair by the time the Ottomans got there 900 years later.
-They replaced the Mosaics with Persian-style Qashani ceramic tiles.
+The original Dome of the Rock was constructed in 705 CE by the Caliphs of the Umayyad dynasty and was initially adorned with mosaics.
+By the time the Ottomans arrived 900 years later, the structure may have been in disrepair.
+The Ottomans replaced the mosaics with Persian-style Qashani ceramic tiles.

 Rebuilding the walls of Jerusalem